dozoisch/react-redux-provide/README.md

     return userId ? `theme&userId=${userId}` : null;
   }

-  theme.replication.key = null;
+  // disable replication by default theme.replication.key = null;

   theme.subscribeTo = {
     page({ store: pageStore }, { store: themeStore }) {
+      // stores have a `setKey` method that allows you to change their key,
+      // which will reinitialize the store (i.e., state) based on the new key;
+      // only the replication key is changed, not the key used for identifying
+      // the provide instance
       if (themeStore.setKey) {
         const themeKey = getThemeKey(pageStore.getState());